-Shimon Peres, former prime minister of Israel, will deliver the next lecture in the Kerschner Family Series Global Leaders at Colgate on Saturday, October 25.
-Peres will address parents, students, alumni, and friends in Sanford Field House beginning at 6 p.m.
-His speech will be followed by an onstage interview with journalist Bob Woodruff ’83, P’13.
-Ticket information will be released here as it becomes available.
+Shimon Peres, former prime minister of Israel, spoke as part of the Kerschner Family Series Global Leaders at Colgate on Saturday, October 25.
+Peres was interviewed on stage by journalist Bob Woodruff ’83, P’13.
+READ MORE

 More about Shimon Peres